 Serving Suggestions:

-These Pineapple Upside-Down Cupcakes are best eaten warm but delicious at room temperature too.
-Here are some ideas for how to serve them:
+These Pineapple Upside-Down Cupcakes should really be eaten warm but are delicious at room temperature as well.
+There are many ways to serve them; here are some ideas:

 Storage and Reheating Tips: